VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 #### 1: GO Train Rider Volumes

 The first dataset was acquired from Metrolinx (operator of GO Transit in Toronto) by a group member.
 The dataset includes the number of boardings at each hour at each GO Train Station in the network from March 2017 to February 2020.
-To protect confidentiality, Metrolinx multiplied the data entries by a coefficient.
+To protect confidentiality, Metrolinx anonymized the data.
 Regardless, trends can still be extracted, analyzed and predicted from this dataset.

 * Source: [Metrolinx](http://www.metrolinx.com/en/)
 * Number of Records: 69,094 (one row per day for each of 68 stations)